-Although the Company does not have any business activity for past six years, these standalone financial statements have been prepared on a going concern basis, which assumes that the Company will be able to generate profitability for the next 12 months.
+Although the Company does not have any business activity, these standalone financial statements have been prepared on a going concern basis, which assumes that the Company will be able to generate profitability for the next 12 months.
 The Company has a commitment from its shareholder of a continuous support in terms of cash flow management.